 A really Great plus to this movie was the animation as it looks awesome, which was also one of the reasons it was worth seeing and not only that but this film is also the first anime film to be shown on screen in IMAX.

-The locations throughout this film looked amazing as well as the action scenes, the CGI looked ok within the angles even though its a little tricky to see here and there it still works really well.
+The locations throughout this film looked amazing as well as the action scenes, the CGI looked good within the angles even though its a little tricky to see here and there it still works really well.
 The character designs were nice apart from a few the super saiyan god form whether you like it or not I felt they could have done a better design

 Also ox king (Seriously what is he wearing?) and I could also say the same about the look of Wiss too.
-Also I felt Trunks and Goten could of looked a little bit older but that is just a minor nitpick.
+Also I felt Trunks and Goten could of looked a little bit older but that is just only a minor nitpick.

-Sound - 6
+Sound - 7

 Characters - 8

 The characters are pretty much the same as always, there are a few changes in the behaviour of the characters like Goku, Vegeta, King Kai for reasons mainly due to the story which viewers will find out while watching it and not to mention some old faces that fans of the original

-Birusu has a casual, easy going yet playful manner about his personality which is not something you get in a lot of db/dbz villains
+He is casual and easy going yet has a playful manner about his personality and a lot of swag which is not something you get in a lot of db/dbz villains

 Enjoyment - 9

-The thing is honestly I love how different this film is to a lot of the other films in this franchise, To me there were interesting moments I enjoyed besides the action. there were some nice comedic moments of nostalgia especially for those who like the Dragon ball series with a few hidden stories closely related to the Dbz series which will keep fans interested.
+The thing is honestly I love how different this film is to a lot of the other films in this franchise, there were interesting moments I enjoyed besides the action, there were some nice comedic moments of nostalgia especially for those who like the Dragon ball series with a few hidden stories closely related to the Dbz series which will keep fans interested.
 And most of the characters from the Dbz series are in this film too along with some old familiar faces which is Great, they might not get as much screen time in this film but at least they are there in the film regardless.

 Towards the end of the film it leaves off on a cliff hangar and one that will raise some questions from there on in.
-Also this had some decent and memorable moments as well like for example Birusu final attack in outer space in the film which I like to call (Star Blaze of Judgement) which is basically like the sun being thrown at goku's face i have to admit was awesome!
-(Bulma getting slapped by Birusu was also 1 of my favorite moments too ) I'm sorry to any bulma fans out there but that had me in stitches XD.
+Also this film had some decent and memorable moments as well like for example Birusu final attack in outer space in the film which I like to call (Star Blaze of Judgement) which is basically like the sun being thrown at goku's face i have to admit was awesome! also (Bulma getting slapped by Birusu was also 1 of my favorite moments too ) I'm sorry to any bulma fans out there but that had me in stitches XD.

 Overall - 8